 In New Jersey, a family of four earning up to about $104,800 a year and an individual earning up to about $51,040 a year can qualify for financial assistance.
-In 2019, nearly 8 in 10 New Jerseyans on the Marketplace got a tax credit to help pay for their plan.
+Nearly 8 in 10 New Jerseyans on the Marketplace qualify for a tax credit to help pay for their plan.

 Visit our Financial Help page for more information.

 You can apply for coverage and financial help:

 In Person: Apply in person or by phone with free help from a certified assister or broker.
 To find a certified assister or broker in your area, go to Find Local Assistance.

 By Telephone – Call our Customer Call Center.
 Calls are free.